marzelwidmer/blog-personal-hugo-site/content/posts/2019-08-28-multiple-project-promoting.md

 ### Jenkins File From Source Repository
-The pipeline [Jenkinsfile](https://raw.githubusercontent.com/marzelwidmer/marzelwidmer.github.io/master/img/2019/multiple-project-promoting/Promotion-Jenkinsfile){:target="_blank"} is provided in the source repository.
+The pipeline [Jenkinsfile](https://raw.githubusercontent.com/marzelwidmer/marzelwidmer.github.io/master/img/2019/multiple-project-promoting/Promotion-Jenkinsfile) is provided in the source repository.

-## Add Edit Role To ServiceAccount Jenkins  <a name="AddEditRoleToServiceAccountJenkins"></a>
+## Add Edit Role To ServiceAccount Jenkins  {#AddEditRoleToServiceAccountJenkins}
 Let’s add in RBAC to our projects to allow the different service accounts to build, pro‐ mote, and tag images.
 First we will allow the cicd project’s Jenkins service account edit access to all of our projects: